yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication.md

 type: docs
 ---

-You can perform deployment using unidirectional (master-follower) or bidirectional (multi-master) xCluster replication between universes (also known as data centers).
+Using an xCluster deployment, you can use unidirectional (master-follower) or bidirectional (multi-master) asynchronous replication between two universes (aka data centers).

-For information on two data center (2DC) deployment architecture and replication scenarios, see [Two data center (2DC) deployments](../../../architecture/docdb-replication/async-replication/).
+For information on xCluster deployment architecture and replication scenarios, see [xCluster replication](../../../architecture/docdb-replication/async-replication/).

 ## Set up universes